 In the late 80s and early 90s, the whole band lived for several years in the Caribbean.
 It must have been a fantastic time and lots of fun?

 Joey Tempest: We had a lot of fun there.
 We lived close to Miami.
 We were in San Francisco quite a lot as well in those days.
 Those years were great.
 I mean, we had a lot of fun traveling a lot and hanging out, drinking rum on the island, and jamming.
 It was great.

 Europe got an award and induction in the Swedish Hall of Fame recently!
 How did you react when you found this out?

 Joey Tempest: Yeah.
 We’re going to look at other territories in 2019.
-I mean, other places that we don’t play so often.
-We want to play in Russia as well, but in other places in the world that we haven’t played that much.
-I can’t tell you yet what we’re looking at, but we will continue touring in 2019.
+I mean, in other places that we don’t play so often.
+We want to play in Russia as well, but we haven’t played that much in other places in the world.
+I can’t tell you what we’re looking at, but we will continue touring in 2019.
 We will do some festivals as well, I think.
-But we’re also going to look at trying to get to other territories that we don’t play so often.
+But we’re also going to try to get to other territories that we don’t play so often.

-Joey Tempest: Yeah, we’ll tour this year and next year, and then we record in 2020.
+Joey Tempest: Yeah, we’ll tour this year and next year, then record in 2020.
 That’s it.

 EUROPE LIVE PICTURES FROM TUSKA FESTIVAL 2018